5754 Coated Aluminum Coil for Curtain Wall - Mill Finish Aluminum Coil 1xxx 3xxx 5xxx

 We have exported aluminum sheets to many countries.
 Main markets include South East Asia, Middle East, North America, South America, etc.

-Q: Can aluminum coils be used for heat exchangers?
+- Q: Can aluminum coils be used in the production of aluminum composite ceilings?

 Send your message to us